peacecorps/realtrack-android/README.md

 * Daily/weekly reminders to record data for activities
 * Quickly record participations without a reminder
 * Review and change participation details from within the app
-* Sign-in sheets for participants with a digital signature
+* Sign-in sheets with digital signatures for event participants
+* Signatures collected can be exported to PDF

 #### Notes for Users
 RealTrack conceptualizes a PCVs data tracking in terms of the following hierarchy (from high-level to low):